 *2-5 days prior to agency deadline: the research description should be complete, and all sections should be loaded into the WISPER record and submission portal.
 During this process we can also review the documents for compliance to instructions.
 In the final step the P.I. will need to sign and/or route the internal record and external application through the approval chain that results in submission.
 Usually there is some type of acknowledgement of receipt by the agency and an opportunity to view the version that has been "received" to verify its faithfullness to the submitted documents.
 The advantage of planning to submit at least a day ahead of the deadline is that occasional system failures occur during the peak traffic period just ahead of major agency deadlines.

 A final recommendation is to backup your files during preparation frequently and to a source separate from your main workstation.
 The documents are always the result of many, many hours of work and nearly impossible to recreate in a late term computer "melt down".

 Does Bock have a confocal microscope?

 A Bio-Rad MRC600 laser scanning confocal microscope is housed in Bock Labs.
 Visit the office for more information.

 Does Bock have liquid scintillation counting machine?

 Bock Labs operates a Beckman liquid scintillation counter, located in room 705.
-If you are not familiar with the machine, ask someone in the laboratory for instructions.
+If you are not familiar with the machine, ask a responsible user in the laboratory for help and instructions.